 - Entry Fees for Upside Down Museum: RM29 for adult foreign visitors and RM 18 for children, for Malaysian citizens – RM21 ($4.71)for adults and RM10 ($2.24) for children

-Visit the Wonderfood Museum
+Visit the Wonderfood Museum of Penang

 The Wonderfood Museum is another way to understand Penang’s love for food and art.
 This museum features ridiculously life-size versions of popular Malay dishes.
 You will also learn about the history of Malaysian food, the museum creates awareness about food waste as well.
 You can reserve your visit to Wonderfood here.